-Peach Scones – crunchy on the outside, soft and light on the inside, and full of sweet peaches.
-Perfect for breakfast, snack or even dessert.
+Crunchy on the outside, soft and light on the inside, and full of sweet peaches, these Dairy Free Peach Scones are perfect for breakfast, snack or even dessert.

 Scone dough can be kind of finicky, but it’s actually quite easy to make.
 Just know that the dough is going to feel a bit wet and sticky.
 You might think you need to add more flour, but resist the urge.
 Too much flour will make them dense and dry (another thing I learned from my trials and errors).
-You only need 8 ingredients and about 10-15 minutes to make the dough and then another 15-20 to bake.
+You only need 8 ingredients and about 10 to 15 minutes to make the dough and then another 15 to 20 to bake.
 In just about 30 minutes, you can have delicious warm fruity scones to enjoy.

-Fyi, I do have a cheater version of scones on the blog already – no finicky dough to work with.
+Fyi, I do have an even simpler version of scones on the blog already – no finicky dough to work with.
 Check out my Maple Pecan Cinnamon Scones to see how I did it.

 Dairy Free Peach Scones

 - 1 ½ cups diced peaches (I used frozen, fresh would work great too)